How To Change A Habit: 7 Steps From Behavior Psychology

 Tokens allow you to collect your rewards any which way you want while still granting you a sense of accomplishment for your stickiness to your ultimate goal.

-Set a big goal.
-Break that big goal into mini-goals.
-Choose rewards at each milestone.
+5. Set a big goal.
+Break it into mini-goals.
+Reward yourself at each milestone.

 Step 6: Put The Plan Into Action